anupn18/readme_lifesight/docs/PLATFORM/measure/incrementality-testing/geo-experiment-creation-1.md

 metadata:
   robots: index
 ---
-Lifesight's platform allows you to design and deploy geo experiments to accurately measure the incremental impact of your marketing efforts across various ad platforms.
+Design and deploy geo experiments to accurately measure the incremental impact of your marketing efforts across various ad platforms.
 This guide walks you through the step-by-step process of designing a new geo experiment.

 <br />